Code4HR/welcome/index.md

 ---
 layout: default
-title: Welcome - Intro for new Brigade members at a Code for Hampton Roads Hack Night
+brigade: Code for Hampton Roads
 author: Code for Hampton Roads, a Code for America Brigade
 desc: Intro for new Brigade members at a Code for Hampton Roads Hack Night
 brand: C4HRVA